So Business List. Observation in the Workplace with Station Observation Checklist

 5. Identify areas for growth and highlight priorities for further development.

-Five Types of OC at “Dodo Pizza”
+Five Types of SOC at “Dodo Pizza”

 At “Dodo Pizza,” there are five types of observation checklists: